the-spyke/undercut/website/blog/2020-01-20-what-is-undercut.md

 console.log(result); // [1, 4, 9]
 ```

-It is only a brief review of the `undercut`, but should be enough for basic use cases.
+It was only a brief review of the `Undercut`, but should be enough for basic use cases.
 If you want to learn more, please with [undercut.js.org](https://undercut.js.org) for documentation and tutorials.